concept-not-found/module-linking-polyfill/README.md

 - add test scenarios
 - decide on feature set of first release
   - is binary format support?
-- stablize both runtime and transformer API
+- stabilize both runtime and transformer API
 - documentation

 ### Project goals

 The intention of this project learn and understand how Module linking works.
-We value correctness and clear error messages more so then performance.
+We value correctness and clear error messages over performance.